Blendify/blender-manual/blender_docs/manual/editors/uv_image/uv_editing/layout_editing.rst

 unselect the faces you were working with.
 Their
 UVs will disappear from the UV/Image Editor, but they are still there, just not shown.
 (To verify this,
-you can select a few faces in 3D view and it will show up in the UV/Image Editor.)
+you can select a few faces in 3D View and it will show up in the UV/Image Editor.)

 To work on the ear, in the 3D View, we now select only the "ear" faces.
 You can use Vertex Groups to select the ear faces.
 Selecting sub-meshes is easy too,